HALOCORE/home/index.md

 ## About Me

-I am a Ph.D. student at National University of Singapore.
+I am a Ph.D. student at School of Computing, National University of Singapore ([NUS](https://www.nus.edu.sg/)).
+I am working with Prateek Saxena as my advisor.

+Before this, I received my B.S. degree in Computer Science and Technology at University of Science and Technology of China ([USTC](https://en.ustc.edu.cn/)), where I was fortunate to work with Yu Zhang.

 ## Research Interests